endangereddataweek/resources/data-capture-and-organization/openrefine-complicated-civic-data.md

 - Click on the triangle near the 'AM_PM' column header
 - Scroll down to 'Edit Column' and then select 'Add column based on this column'
 - Name the new column 'orig_AM_PM'
-- The Expression box allows you to make some alterations to the original column values.
+- The GREL (General Refine Expression Language) box allows you to make some alterations to the original column values.
 For now, we just want to copy it so we'll leave it as-is.
 - Click OK
 - Repeat this with the 'Time' column: Click on the triangle near Time > Edit Column > Add column based on this column.
 - Call the new column 'orig_Time' and click ok.